 Management Information System MIS 201

-Prepare an in-depth analysis of four case studies during the semester.
+Prepare an in-depth analysis of two case studies for assignment 2.
 Here are some guidelines:

 Answer all the questions listed below for each case.